 You must list UIC’s school code on the FAFSA.
 Otherwise, UIC will not receive your FAFSA information and cannot award you financial aid.
 UIC’s school code is 001776.

 Students are considered dependent or independent based on information provided on the FAFSA.
 Most undergraduate students are considered dependent.
-All graduate students are considered independent.
+All graduate and professional students are considered independent.
 Dependent students must report parental income information on the FAFSA.
 Dependency is not a status of choice.
-Dependency status for financial aid is not based on whether or not a student lives with a parent; it is not based on whether or not a student is financially self-supportive; it is not based on whether or not parents claim a student as a dependent on their taxes.
+Dependency status for financial aid is not based on whether or not: a student lives with a parent, a student is financially self-supportive; or parents claim a student as a dependent on their taxes.

 Student Aid Report (SAR):